Sum of squares generalizations for conic sets: Introduction

 We also say that $\bfs \in \Ksos$ for $\bfs \in \bbR^U$ if $\bfs$ represents a vector of coefficients of an SOS polynomial under a given basis.
 We use such \emph{vectorized} definitions interchangeably with functional definitions of polynomial cones.
 To construct a vectorized definition for $\Ksos$, suppose we have a fixed basis for $\bbR[\bfx]_{n,2d}$, and let $p_{i \in \iin{1..L}}(\bfx)$ be basis polynomials for $\bbR[\bfx]_{n,d}$.
 Let $\lambda: \iin{1..L}^2 \to \mathbb{R}^U$ be a function such that $\lambda(i,j)$ returns the vector of coefficients of the polynomial $p_i(\bfx) p_j(\bfx)$ using the fixed basis for $\mathbb{R}[\bfx]_{n,2d}$.
 Define the \emph{lifting operator} $\lift: \mathbb{R}^U \to \mathbb{S}^L$, introduced by \citet{nesterov2000squared}, as:

 where $\lift(\mathbf{s})_{ij}$ is a component in row $i$ and column $j$.
 Now the cones $\Ksos$ and $\Ksos^\ast$ admit the characterization \citep[Theorem 7.1]{nesterov2000squared}:

 \cref{eq:characterization} shows that the dual cone $\Ksos^{\ast}$ is an inverse linear image of the positive semidefinite (PSD) cone, and therefore has an efficiently computable \emph{logarithmically homogeneous self-concordant barrier} (LHSCB) (see \citep[Definitions 2.3.1, 2.3.2]{nesterov1994interior}).
 In particular, by linearity of $\lift$, the function $\bfs \mapsto -\logdet (\lift(\mathbf{s}))$ is an LHSCB for $\Ksos^\ast$ \citep[Proposition 5.1.1]{nesterov1994interior} with parameter $L$ (an $L$-LHSCB for short).
-This makes it possible to solve optimization problems over $\Ksos$ or $\Ksos^{\ast}$ with a \emph{generic} primal-dual interior point algorithm in polynomial time \citep{skajaa2015homogeneous}.
+This makes it possible to solve optimization problems over $\Ksos$ or $\Ksos^{\ast}$ with a \emph{generic} primal-dual interior point algorithm in polynomial time \citep{skajaa2015homogeneous}. \footnote{ We direct the interested reader to \citet{faybusovich2002self}, who obtained non-linear barriers for the cone of univariate polynomials generated by Chebyshev systems by computing the universal volume barrier of \citet{nesterov1994interior}, which is unrelated to the SDP representations of these polynomials. }

 In a generic primal-dual interior point algorithm, very few oracles are needed for each cone in the optimization problem.
-For example, the algorithm described by \citet{coey2020towards} only requires a membership check, an initial interior point, and evaluations of derivatives of an LHSCB for each cone \emph{or} its dual.
-Optimizing over $\Ksos$ directly instead of building SDP formulations is appealing because the dimension of $\Ksos$ is generally much smaller than the cone dimension in SDP formulations that are amenable to more specialized algorithms \citep{papp2019sum,coey2020towards}.
+For example, the algorithm described by \citet{coey2021solving} only requires a membership check, an initial interior point, and evaluations of derivatives of an LHSCB for each cone \emph{or} its dual.
+Therefore, there is no particular advantage to favoring either $\Ksos$ or $\Ksos^{\ast}$ formulations.
+Optimizing over $\Ksos$ (or $\Ksos^\ast$) directly instead of building SDP formulations is appealing because the dimension of $\Ksos$ is generally much smaller than the cone dimension in SDP formulations that are amenable to more specialized algorithms \citep{papp2019sum,coey2021solving}.
 In later sections we describe efficient LHSCBs and membership checks for each cone we introduce.

 The output of the lifting operator depends on the polynomial basis chosen for $\mathbb{R}[\bfx]_{n,d}$ as well as the basis for $\mathbb{R}[\bfx]_{n,2d}$.
 Following \citet{papp2019sum}, we use a set of Lagrange polynomials that are interpolant on some points $\mathbf{t}_{i \in \iin{1..U}}$ as the basis for $\mathbb{R}_{n,2d}[\bfx]$ and the multivariate Chebyshev polynomials \citep{hoffman1988generalized} as the basis in $\mathbb{R}_{n,d}[\bfx]$.
 These choices give the particular lifting operator we implement, $\lam(\bfs)$: